StackFocus/PostMaster/docs/Installation/WindowsServer2012R2.md

         pip install -r "$env:SystemDrive\PostMaster\git\requirements.txt"

+26. Create the PostMaster configuration file from using the sample file that was included:

+        Copy-Item "$env:SystemDrive\PostMaster\git\config.default.py "$env:SystemDrive\PostMaster\git\config.py"

-26. Copy wfastcgi.py, created by Microsoft Web Platform Installer earlier, to C:\PostMaster\git:
+27. Copy wfastcgi.py, created by Microsoft Web Platform Installer earlier, to C:\PostMaster\git:

-        Copy-Item -Path "$env:SystemDrive\Python27\Scripts\wfastcgi.py" "$env:SystemDrive\PostMaster\git"
+        Copy-Item "$env:SystemDrive\Python27\Scripts\wfastcgi.py" "$env:SystemDrive\PostMaster\git"

-27. At this point, PostMaster requires an IIS site.
+28. At this point, PostMaster requires an IIS site.
 You can either use the "Default Web Site" and change the virtual directory to C:\PostMaster\git, or create a new site that points to that directory.
 This tutorial will use the Default Web Site.
 To change the virtual directory, use the following commands:

         Import-Module WebAdministration
         Set-ItemProperty 'IIS:\Sites\Default Web Site\' -Name physicalPath -Value "$env:SystemDrive\PostMaster\git"

-28. Now, IIS needs to know how to run PostMaster.
+29. Now, IIS needs to know how to run PostMaster.
 The following commands configure FastCGI to be able to use the Python virtual environment created earlier and run PostMaster
 (If you are using a site other than "Default Web Site", change that value in the commands below):

         Import-Module WebAdministration